Keighley Bus Company: Wharfedale Links

-In October 2016, the company gained the contract for services 963 (Holt Park and Wharfedale Hospital), 966 (Guiseley and Yeadon) and 967 (Leeds Bradford Airport and Menston), which operate under the which operate under the Wharfedale Links brand.
-The services are operated by a fleet of Optare Solo single-deck vehicles, branded in a two-tone green and yellow livery.
+In October 2016, the company gained the contract for services 963 (Holt Park and Wharfedale Hospital), 966 (Guiseley and Yeadon) and 967 (Leeds Bradford Airport and Menston), which operated under the Wharfedale Links brand.
+The services were operated by a fleet of Optare Solo single-deck vehicles, branded in a two-tone cream and green livery.
+As of 2022, the Wharfedale Links brand consisted of the services 948 (Eccleshill to Apperley Bridge), 962 (Otley to Burley in Wharfedale then Ilkley) and 966.

+On 19 February 2023, the company's services on Wharfedale Links came to an end when the contracts for the tenders ended.
+The tender for the 962 was awarded to Connexionsbuses, and an off-peak replacement service for the 966 started operation by Squarepeg on 6 March.
+The 948 was suspended.

 Fleet and operations

 Depots

 As of April 2022, the company operates two depots in the market town of Keighley.

 Vehicles

 As of April 2022, the fleet consists of in the region of 125 buses.
-The fleet consists of diesel-powered single and double-deck buses manufactured by Optare, Wrightbus and Volvo, as well as minibuses manufactured by Mellor.
+The fleet consists of diesel-powered single and double-deck buses manufactured by Optare, Wrightbus, and Plaxton, as well as minibuses manufactured by Mellor.